hyperledger/fabric/docs/source/deployment_guide_overview.rst

 * **Database type.**
   Some channels in a network might require all data to be modeled in a way :doc:`couchdb_as_state_database` can understand, while other networks, prioritizing speed, might decide that all peers will use LevelDB.
 Note that channels should not have peers that use both CouchDB and LevelDB on them, as CouchDB imposes some data restrictions on keys and values.
 Keys and values that are valid in LevelDB may not be valid in CouchDB.

-* **Create a system channel or not.**
-  Ordering nodes can be bootstrapped with a configuration block for an administrative channel known as the “system channel” (from which application channels can be created), or simply started and joined to application channels as needed.
-The recommended method is to bootstrap without a configuration block, which is the approach this deployment guide assumes you will take.
-For more information about creating a system channel genesis block and bootstrapping an ordering node with it, check out `Deploying a production network <https://hyperledger-fabric.readthedocs.io/en/release-2.2/deployment_guide_overview.html#creating-an-ordering-node>`_ from the Fabric v2.2 documentation.

 * **Channels and private data.**
   Some networks might decide that :doc:`channels` are the best way to ensure privacy and isolation for certain transactions.
 Others might decide that fewer channels, supplemented where necessary with :doc:`private-data/private-data` collections, better serves their privacy needs.